 When I visited Ken Inglis early last month, a few weeks before he died, I found him engrossed in the day’s edition of the Sunday Age.
-It was perhaps eighty years since he’d begun reading newspapers as a schoolboy in the northern Melbourne suburb of Regent, and during that time he’d become one of Australia’s most highly and warmly regarded historians.
+It was eighty years since he’d begun reading newspapers as a schoolboy in the northern Melbourne suburb of Regent, and since then he’d become one of Australia’s most highly and warmly regarded historians.
 But his passion for the press — his fascination with the way it recorded “the history of the present,” as the historian Timothy Garton Ash calls it — was undiminished.
-And not just newspapers — on the table beside his bed were copies of the New Yorker, the magazine that helped shape his style and fuel his remarkable curiosity.
+And not just newspapers — on the table beside his bed were copies of the New Yorker, the magazine that helped shape his style and fuel his curiosity.

 Ken will be remembered most for his major books — The Stuart Case, his forensic study of the prosecution of Max Stuart; The Australian Colonists: A Social History of the Period from 1788 to 1870; his two-volume history of the ABC; and his award-winning exploration of Australian war memorials, Sacred Places — and for two great collaborations, the eleven-volume Australians: A Historical Library and a forthcoming two-volume account, with Semus Spark and Jay Winter, of the men brought forcibly to Australia during the second world war on board the Dunera.